richardanaya/hyperpixel/README.md

 *Why is this fast?*

-Rendering literally just takes subview of wasm's memory and pushes it to the GPU via webgl to be rendered by an uber minimal shader for particles.
+Rendering literally just takes a Float32Array subview of wasm's memory and pushes it to the GPU via webgl to be rendered by an uber minimal shader for particles.

 see the demo [here](https://richardanaya.github.com/hyperpixel)